Top Things to do in Chattanooga, Tennessee

 Chattanooga Choo Choo

 Now a hotel and a hub for nightlife, Chattanooga Choo Choo used to be a fully functioning train depot that provided transportation to and from Terminal Station.
-Guests of the hotel can choose to book sleeper cars for an authentic experience.
+For an authentic experience, guests of the hotel can choose to stay overnight in sleeper cars.
 The area includes the beautiful Glenn Miller Gardens, a live music venue called the Songbirds, and a comedy club named The Comedy Catch.
 If you're looking for nightlife, you can grab a drink at Gate 11 Distillery or pour your own beer inside a historic train car at the American Draft.

 Where to Eat

 The Edwin Hotel has friendly staff, a great location, and a rooftop bar called Whiskey Thief.
-It's a little up there in price, though, making the Holiday Inn another good choice in a centrally located area.
+Its price is a little steep, though, making the Holiday Inn another centrally-located choice that might be more viable.
 As I mentioned earlier, you can also stay in the historical Chattanooga Choo Choo.

 Now that Chattanooga is officially on your map, you should dedicate a few days to exploring.
 If nature, good food, and a calm vibe is for you, this city definitely won't miss.